What Is Vulnerability Scanning? (Definitive Guide)

 This type of scan is best for identifying vulnerabilities that can only be exploited by an authenticated user.

-In contrast, uncredentialed scans, also known as unauthenticated scans, perform the scan from the perspective of an attacker, who does not have access privileges to the system.
+In contrast, uncredentialed scans, also known as unauthenticated scans or non-credential scans, perform the scan from the perspective of an attacker, who does not have access privileges to the system.

 Uncredentialed scans are best for identifying vulnerabilities that can be exploited by attackers who have not yet gained access to the system.